JeffersonLab/swcarpentry-jlab-singularity/_episodes/03-docker-containers.md

 ---
-title: "Creating your own containers"
+title: "Using docker containers"
 teaching: 10
 exercises: 5
 questions:
-- "How can I create my own containers?"
-- "Why should I build docker containers even if I am using singularity?"
+- "Why should I know about docker containers if I am using singularity?"
 objectives:
 - "Understand how container layering allows for portability and reusability."
 - "Map the ecosystem of services that can take advantage of docker containers."